WangHaiYang874/stokes2d/math note.md

         \end{pmatrix}
 $$

 into an expression of $\phi,\psi$ and their derivatives.
-It is tricky to compute the partial derivative of $W$ because (a) it involves both $z,\bar z$ and (b) it has a $\Re$.
-But I guess this is computable anyway...

-First of all, notice that we can exchange partial derivatives with the $\Re$ operator.
-So we can ignore the $\Re$ operator for now.
-After some laboring one can discover that
+Despite seeming complexity, the results are simple:

 $$
 \begin{align}